Guide to using function calling with the Empathic Voice Interface (EVI).

 Handling errors

 It’s possible for tool use to fail.
-For example, it can fail if the tool_response message content was not in UTF-8 format or if the function call response timed out.
+For example, it can fail if the Tool Response message content was not in UTF-8 format or if the function call response timed out.
 This section outlines how to specify fallback content to be used by EVI to communicate a failure, as well as the message flow for when a function call failure occurs.

 Specifying fallback content